joomla/Manual/migrations/44-50/new-deprecations.md

 #### The aid property of the User class is deprecated

 File: libraries/src/User/User.php
-Replacement: No replacement as the user roles are defined through an access level
+Replacement: The $aid property will be removed with no replacement as the user roles are defined through an access level.